L0veRaven/L0veRaven-SDVMods/[CP] Raven/README/content.md

 ### Emotes

+The `Name` corresponds with the emote I want to use.
+Rather than me memorizing the index numbers for each emote, I use a naming convention that easily matches what I want.

 | Name | Value | Meaning |
 | --- | --- | --- | --- |
 |`emoteEmptyCan` |  `4` | Empty Watering Can |